jerabaul29/OpenMetBuoy-v2021a/instrument_hardware/list_of_components.md

 ### Temperature sensors

+Optional, only if you want to have the additional temperature measurement installed:

-- 1 x DS18B20 waterproof: 10USD: https://www.sparkfun.com/products/11050 (if you want to install several temperature sensors, you will need several of these of course).
+- 1 to 8 (though even more are theoretically possible; depending on your setup / goal / firmware) x DS18B20 waterproof: 10USD: https://www.sparkfun.com/products/11050 (if you want to install several temperature sensors, you will need several of these of course).
-- 1 x 4.7kOhm resistor (or similar - 4.7 is not an "exact" value, 4.6 or 4.9 would be fine too) (you will need only 1 per instrument, even if you use several thermistors)
+- 1 x 4.7 kOhm resistor (or similar - 4.7 is not an "exact" value, 4.6 or 4.9 would be fine too) (you will need only 1 per instrument, even if you use several thermistors)
-- 2 x 50Ohm resistor (or similar - 48 or 52 would be fine too) (you will need only 2 per instrument, even if you use several thermistors)
+- 2 x 50 Ohm resistor (or similar - 48 or 52 would be fine too) (you will need only 2 per instrument, even if you use several thermistors)

 ### Small extras